 If one or more of the above factors is not met, additional collateral and/or increased equity contribution may be required.
-Because leasehold improvements provide minimal collateral value, Six Bridges Capital Corporation must always consider requiring additional collateral in this situation.
+Because leasehold improvements provide minimal collateral value, Six Bridges Capital must always consider requiring additional collateral in this situation.

 All principals who own 20% or more of the business are required to provide a full guarantee.
 Principals and key managers owning less than 20% may be required to provide a guarantee on a case-by-case basis.

 When necessary to secure a collateral position, SBA will require the guarantee of a non-owner spouse to the extent of the spouse’s interest in the collateral.

 The guarantee of affiliated companies may be required based on the percentage of ownership of the affiliate and the borrower’s relationship with the affiliate.